 The filters provide a quick and intuitive way to filter and sort your records with respect to various parameters.
 You can find more information about how to use the filters in our detailed filter guide.

 The record cards are at the heart of the Dataset page and contain your data.
 There are three different flavors of record cards depending on the task of your dataset.
 All of them share the same basic structure showing the input text and a horizontal ellipsis (or “kebab menu”) on the top right that lets you access the record’s metadata.
 Predictions and annotations are shown depending on the current mode and task of the dataset.

 Use the menu on the bottom left corner of the page to select how many record cards you want to see per page: 1, 20, 50 or 100.
 This allows you to annotate record by record or in bigger bulks.

 Check out our exploration and annotation guides to see how the record cards work in the different modes.

 In this task the predictions are given as tags below the input text.
 They contain the label as well as a percentage score.
 When in Explore mode annotations are shown as tags on the right together with a symbol indicating if the predictions match the annotations or not.
 When in Annotate mode predictions and annotations share the same labels (annotation labels are darker).

-A text classification dataset can support either single-label or multi-label classification - in other words, records are either annotated with one single label or various.
+A text classification dataset can support either single-label or multi-label classification - in other words, records are either annotated with one or multiple labels.